-Activity - Part 1
+Part 1

-Step 1: Place "Zones of Annual Precipitation in Texas" map transparency on the overhead.
+Step 1: Display "Zones of Annual Precipitation in Texas" map.
 Explain to students that Texas is large enough to have a wide range of rainfall zones within its borders.
 Looking at the map, ask students which area of Texas they think is most likely to contain dense forests.
 Point out that the Piney Woods region receives between 45-55 inches of precipitation annually, the highest in the state, and averages about 245 days of growing season a year.

-Step 2: Place "Natural Regions and Subregions" of Texas map on the overhead.
+Step 2: Display the "Natural Regions and Subregions" of Texas map.
 Point out the Piney Woods subregion of the Gulf Coastal Plains region on the border between Texas and Louisiana.
 Explain that the East Texas Piney Woods is part of a pine forest that covers the entire southern United States from the Atlantic Ocean to Texas and today contains the Sam Houston, Davy Crockett, Angelina, and Sabine National Forests, as well as many commercial lumber companies and sawmills.